exercism/csharp/exercises/go-counting/README.md

 [wikipedia](https://en.wikipedia.org/wiki/Go_%28game%29) or [Sensei's
 Library](http://senseis.xmp.net/).

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/go-counting` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.